 “I’m—I’m not sure,” Misti murmured.

 She didn’t look at her friend, clawing at her armor instead.
 Heat was still pulsing between her collarbones, and she had to see why.
 She undid the buckles under her left shoulder and let her chest plates swing away.
 Underneath, sweat made her plain white shirt cling to her body.
 Just above its collar, Misti saw a white orb encased in silver metal.
 What in Ponuriah’s ass is that?
 A symbol of some kind was etched into the orb, but Misti didn’t recognize the crooked circle through her rising panic.

 Dylori eyed the pendant.
 “Did you get a new lover I don’t know about, Misti?
 They have a terrible eye for trinkets.”
 When her dark eyes flicked up to meet Misti’s, Dylori’s grin melted into a frown.

 “It’s not mine.
 That Divus put it on me.”
 Panic pressed Misti’s voice up an octave.
 She tried to pry the pendant away from her skin, but a painful burst of heat forked from the orb and traveled through her shoulders, neck, and chest, making her cry out.
 The pendant didn’t budge, but something around her neck did: a thin silver chain.
 Emboldened, she tugged on the chain, but it merely slid around her neck.
 Loose enough to tug on, but not enough to pull over her head and certainly not with the pendant still fused to her skin.
 She looked at Dylori, terror building once more like a wave surging inside her.
 “It’s not mine, Dylori, it’s not mine, and it’s not coming off.”

-I hope you enjoyed this sneak peek and be sure to check out Sunkissed Feathers & Severed Ties when it comes out the end of January from Desert Palm Press!
+I hope you enjoyed this sneak peek and be sure to check out Sunkissed Feathers & Severed Ties when it comes out on March 27, 2019 from Desert Palm Press!